 Please visit the Transition to Retail webpage for more information.

-University Auxiliary Services (UAS) will host an hour-long webinar explaining the transition from residential dining to retail dining on September 18.
+University Auxiliary Services (UAS) hosted an hour-long webinar explaining the transition from residential dining to retail dining on September 18.
 Watch a recording of the Dining Webinar and Q&A.

-Residential dining rooms will close on Monday, September 21, with all dining transitioning to Retail Dining.
+Residential dining rooms closed on Monday, September 21, with all dining transitioning to Retail Dining.

 Some venues will be modified and have their hours updated.
 More detailed information is forthcoming.